 - Thick Wire: Strong floral or copper wire will form the arch of the swing.
 The wire's exact gauge does not matter, but it should be strong enough to hold its shape well but thin enough that it can be easily molded into the appropriate form.

 - Thin Wire: Thinner, more pliable wire is great for weaving decorative accents onto your swing, and will help provide more stability to the swing's structure.
-Avoid the very thinnest wires that will break easily, but choose wire that is easy to twist and coil.
+Avoid the very thinnest wires that will break easily, but choose wire that is easy to twist and coil into fun shapes.

-In addition to these items, you will also need wire snips, pliers and a file or sandpaper to build your swing.
+In addition to these items, you will also need wire snips or cutters, pliers, and a file or sandpaper to build your swing.

 Making a Hummingbird Swing